samuherek/ghi/README.md

 ### DONE
 [-] remove duplicates from the history

+[-] hitting enter in the search list will add it in and out of the list.

 [-] add a list command to list all available commands and search through them